GoogleCloudPlatform/cloud-hackathons/hacks/genai-monitoring/README.md

 Now you are ready to do some comparative analysis of the existing version and the new version of the prompt.

-1. **Baseline Test (Mixed Search)**: Establish baseline performance for the existing mixed search by running the following queries and note down the results:
+1. **Baseline Test (Hybrid Search)**: Establish baseline performance for the existing mixed search by running the following queries and note down the results:
    - "Show me movies with ratings greater than 3"
    - "Show me movies that are shorter than 2 hours"
    - "Show me some funny films"